Buying Your House With Cold, Hard Cash? Here’s Your Step-by-Step Guide

 Yet that doesn’t mean you should put yourself at risk.
 You should carefully consider whether to include contract contingencies to protect yourself in the deal.

 A contingency means the home purchase is dependent on certain requirements being met, such as a satisfactory home inspection or the buyer being able to sell their current home.
-If you’ve got cash on hand, you won’t need to include a financing contingency, which makes your offer more attractive to sellers.
+If you’ve got cash on hand, you won’t need to include a mortgage contingency, which makes your offer more attractive to sellers.

 How do you balance being competitive with protecting yourself?
 Work closely with your agent to create an offer that speaks to the seller’s specific needs.
-Sometimes, that can mean offering a higher price, a more flexible closing timeline, or a rent-back agreement (where you rent the home back to the seller for a period of time after closing).
+Sometimes, that can mean offering a higher price, a more flexible closing timeline, or a rent-back agreement, where you rent the home back to the seller for a period of time after closing.
 And sometimes, that means strategically dropping contingencies.

 5. Make your bid